 High-stakes and complex civil cases – recent examples include:

-- Société Générale bank as co-lead defense counsel in federal antitrust and market-manipulation class and related actions.
+- State Street bank as lead defense counsel in federal antitrust and market-manipulation class and related actions.

 - Sibanye-Stillwater as co-lead trial counsel, winning a Delaware shareholder appraisal trial following acquisition of Stillwater mining.